impeccable548/impeccable548/README.md

-# Providence
+# Providence(Impeccable)

-**Solana / Web3 Developer** — building tools that make on-chain data readable and actionable.
+**Solana / Web3/Web2 Developer** — building tools that make on-chain data readable and actionable.

-I'm a frontend engineer focused on the Solana ecosystem.
+I'm a fullstack engineer focused on the Solana ecosystem.
 I ship browser-based dashboards that let users inspect, diagnose, and interact with blockchain state without leaving the page.
-My work sits at the intersection of React/TypeScript and `@solana/web3.js` — typed UIs over raw RPC data.
+My most latest  work sits at the intersection of React/TypeScript and `@solana/web3.js` — typed UIs over raw RPC data.

 ---